apache/calcite/doc/HOWTO.md

 is open for 72 hours, or until the necessary number of votes (3 +1) is reached.

-[ ] +1 Release this package as Apache Optiq X.Y.Z incubating
+[ ] +1 Release this package as Apache Calcite X.Y.Z incubating
 [ ] -1 Do not release this package because ...

-Apache Optiq PPMC
+Apache Calcite PPMC

 Proposal: